Wonder Mkhonza

-Wonder Mkhonza is a national leader of the banned political party in Eswatini, the People's United Democratic Movement (PUDEMO).
+Wander Mkhonza is the Secretary General of the Amalgamated Trade Union of Swaziland (ATUSWA).
+He has previously served as the national leader of the banned and largest political party in Eswatini, the People's United Democratic Movement (PUDEMO).
 He was elected the National Organising Secretary at PUDEMO's 2011 congress.
 Prior to this position he was the Deputy Secretary General, a position he held till the last congress.
 He has served PUDEMO in various levels including chairperson of Nhlangano Branch of PUDEMO, Chairperson of the Shiselweni Region of PUDEMO, which is also the home region of the President Mario Masuku.
 Mkhonza also sits in the National Disciplinary Committee of PUDEMO.